tdilauro/Simplified-wiki/LibraryRegistryDesign.md

 # Data population

-We will create a place for each city, county, and state in the US, and associate each with a shapefile we got from TIGER.
+We will create a place for each county, state, and census-designated place in the US, and associate each with a shapefile we got from TIGER.
 Each city and county will be given a `full_name` that appends its state. (e.g. "Orange County CA" and "Orange County FL").

 We will create a region for each US ZIP code.
-The parent of a ZIP code region will be the city associated with that ZIP code in [[the Geonames dataset|http://download.geonames.org/export/zip/]].
+The parent of a ZIP code region will be the state associated with that ZIP code in [[the Geonames dataset|http://download.geonames.org/export/zip/]].
 The ZIP code region will be represented by the shapefile associated with the corresponding ZIP Code Tabulation Area (available from [[TIGER|https://www.census.gov/geo/maps-data/data/tiger-cart-boundary.html]]).

 [[ZIP codes are not areas|http://www.georeference.org/doc/zip_codes_are_not_areas.htm]], but Zip Code Tabulation Areas are close enough for our purposes.